Environmental Screening Levels

 - Soil gas, subslab, indoor air, and outdoor air sampling recommendations to understand spatial and temporal variability

 - Sewers as a potential migration route and pathway of exposure

 - Recommendations for use of USEPA 2015 attenuation factors for screening

 - Risk management framework for vapor intrusion

-- California-specific vapor intrusion database
+- Development of a California-specific vapor intrusion database

 - Draft Interim Framework for Assessment of Vapor Intrusion at TCE-Contaminated Sites in the San Francisco Bay Region (TCE VI Framework) (2014)